LiveNathan/blog/_posts/kernel-switching.md

 }
 ```

+## The Naive Solution (And Why It's Wrong)

-This one will be a little tricky to get to pass.
-My first idea is to simply segment the signal based on kernel switch
+This test will be tricky to get to pass.
+My first idea is to simply segment the signal based on kernel switch points and
-points and convolve each segment separately with the appropriate kernel, then combine the results in the end.
-Let's call
+convolve each segment separately with the appropriate kernel, then combine the results in the end.
+Let's call this the
-this the first naive solution.
+first naive solution:

 ```java
 @Override